charathmathew/ValQ/README.md

+REQUIRED:
-Create a config.json file in the root of the project to hold your tokens, clientId, guildId, etc
+- Create a config.json file in the root of the project to hold your tokens, clientId, guildId, etc

 To get the bot online: